gallazzo/TicTacToe/README.md

 ## Dependence

-* Raylib (1.3 version, 1.4 it's not tested).
+* raylib (1.3 version, 1.4 it's not tested).

 ## Build

-TicTacToe only uses Raylib library; this library supports multiple platform (Window, GNU/Linux, Mac and others), but I've created a Makefile that works only on GNU/Linux (because I'm learning to create it); thus TicTacToe works with all platforms, but for now it works only on GNU/Linux.
+TicTacToe only uses raylib library; this library supports multiple platform (Window, GNU/Linux, Mac and others), but I've created a Makefile that works only on GNU/Linux (because I'm learning to create it); thus TicTacToe works with all platforms, but for now it works only on GNU/Linux.
 If you want to help me, write me!

-### Build Raylib library
+### Build raylib library
-Now I show you how to install Raylib library.
+Now I show you how to install raylib library.
 If you know how, skip this paragraph.
 The Raylib library uses other libraries, so first you have to install them.
 I use Ubuntu, so you can install the majority of them using this command (it works with all OS that use APT):

     sudo apt install mesa-common-dev-dev libx11 libxrandr libXi-dev-dev xorg-dev libgl1-mesa-dev libglu1-mesa-dev freeglut3-dev